Salesforce-Async-Messaging/messaging-in-app-ios/README.md

 # Salesforce Messaging for In-App (iOS SDK)

-Start a new conversation with customers from your Android mobile app.
+Start a new conversation with customers from your iOS mobile app.
 Custom branding and mobile push notifications provide a modern experience.

 ## iOS SDK Links